Level/transcoder/README.md

 const transcoder = new Transcoder(['buffer', 'utf8'])
 ```

-Then, knowing for example that the return value of `JSON.stringify(data)` is a UTF-8 string which matches one of the given formats, the `json` encoding will return a string here:
+Then, knowing for example that the return value of `JSON.stringify(data)` is a UTF-8 string which matches one of the given formats, the `'json'` encoding will return a string here:

 ```js
 // '123'
 console.log(transcoder.encoding('json').encode(123))
 ```

-In contrast, data encoded as a `view` (for now that just means Uint8Array) would get transcoded into `buffer`.
+In contrast, data encoded as a `'view'` (for now that just means Uint8Array) would get transcoded into the `'buffer'` encoding.
 Copying of data is avoided where possible, like how the underlying ArrayBuffer of a view can be passed to `Buffer.from(..)` without a copy.

 Lastly, encodings returned by `Transcoder#encoding()` have a `format` property to be used to forward information to an underlying store.
-For example: an input value of `{ x: 3 }` using the `json` encoding which has a `format` of `utf8`, can be forwarded as value `'{"x":3}'` with encoding `utf8`.
+For example: an input value of `{ x: 3 }` using the `'json'` encoding which has a `format` of `'utf8'`, can be forwarded as value `'{"x":3}'` with encoding `'utf8'`.
 Vice versa for output.

 ## Encodings